alexandercote/FreeRTOS_Deadline_Driven_Scheduler/README.md

 | Periodic Task 3 | 250     |    750 |  Blue  |
 | Aperiodic Task 1 | 90     | 200   | Red |

-*all times are in ticks set at 1kHz,therefore 1000 ticks = 1 second*
+*all times are in ticks set at 1kHz, therefore 1000 ticks = 1 second*